ar492/padder_old/README.md

 # padder
 Automatically add space padding around operators.
-Compatiable with C++, Java, probably more.
+Compatible with C++, Java, probably more.

 ![demo](https://github.com/ar492/padder/blob/main/demo_gif.gif)

 ## Prerequisites:
 - Python (from terminal)
-- Windows OS; this can certainly be applied to other setups with some modifications, but it's been written specifically Windows OS.
+- Windows OS; this can certainly be applied to other setups with some modifications, but it's been tested only on Windows.
 - The third party [`regex` package](https://pypi.org/project/regex/)

 ## Usage: